Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 The Co-op Cycles CTY e2.2 is the higher-end choice of the two CTY models.
 This mid-drive e-bike is a full-equipped city commuter designed to make your life convenient.

-Co-op Cycles chose a Shimano drive system comprised of an E6100 250W, 60Nm motor, and a 504Wh battery.
-This setup provides max ranges of 50 miles and buttery-smooth power transfer from Shimano’s premium sensors.
+Co-op Cycles chose a Bosch Performance Line Sport motor combined with a 625Wh battery.
+This setup provides max ranges of 60 miles and buttery-smooth power transfer from Bosch’s premium sensors.

 An impressive addition to this bike is the pre-installed ABUS battery lock that gives you peace of mind when leaving your bike locked outside.
-The battery is also removable and takes just four hours to charge.
+The battery is also removable and takes just five hours to charge.

 Add the Co-op Cycles CTY e2.2 to your shortlist if you want an affordable urban e-bike with all the bells and whistles for commuting and running errands.